ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject/README.md

-# CommunityCode-Mobile-RubyStarterProject
+# Community Code - Mobile Ruby Starter Project
-Start Writing tests with Continuous Testing Cloud and Ruby
+Use this project to get started writing tests with Continuous Testing Cloud using Ruby.
-## Cloning The Sample Project

-Clone the sample project from [CommunityCode-Mobile-RubyStarterProject](https://github.com/ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject) repository and navigate to the code directory as shown below:
+1. Clone the sample project from [CommunityCode-Mobile-RubyStarterProject](https://github.com/ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject) repository and navigate to the code directory as shown below:

 ```bash
 git clone https://github.com/ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject
 cd CommunityCode-Mobile-RubyStarterProject
 ```

-## Setting Up Authentication

-To set up authentication, update the following parameters in [config.yml](config.yml):
+2. Set up authentication.
+Update the following parameters in [config.yml](config.yml):
-* url - Url for the cloud the test would run in.
+* url - URL for the cloud the test runs on.
 For example, https://company.experitest.com/
-* accessKey -  Personal authentication.
-See [Obtaining Access Key](https://docs.experitest.com/pages/viewpage.action?pageId=52593435) to learn how to obtain an access key.
+* accessKey -  Personal authentication key.
+To learn how to obtain a key, see [Obtaining Access Key](https://docs.experitest.com/pages/viewpage.action?pageId=52593435).

 ## Running Tests
-This project requires Ruby: 2.7+
+This project requires Ruby 2.7 and higher.

-If this is the first time running the tests, set up dependencies with
+If this is the first time running the tests, set up the dependencies.
 ```bash
 gem install appium_lib -v 11.2.0
 ```